zhiqwang/yolort/README.md

 ### Inference on `LibTorch` backend 🚀

 We provide a [notebook](notebooks/inference-pytorch-export-libtorch.ipynb) to demonstrate how the model is transformed into `torchscript`.
-And We provide an [C++ example](./deployment) of how to infer with the transformed `torchscript` model.
+And we provide an [C++ example](./deployment) of how to infer with the transformed `torchscript` model.
 For details see the [GitHub actions](.github/workflows/nightly.yml).

 ## 🎨 Model Graph Visualization